day8/re-frame/docs/External-Resources.md

 * [Elfeed-cljsrn](https://github.com/areina/elfeed-cljsrn) - A mobile client for [Elfeed](https://github.com/skeeto/elfeed) rss reader, built with React Native.
 * [Memory Hole](https://github.com/yogthos/memory-hole) - A small issue tracking app written with Luminus and re-frame.
 * [Crossed](https://github.com/velveteer/crossed/) - A multiplayer crossword puzzle generator.
 Based on re-frame `0.7.0`
-* [imperimetric](https://github.com/Dexterminator/imperimetric) - Webapp for converting texts with some system of measurement to another, such as imperial to metric.
+* [mperimetric](https://github.com/Dexterminator/imperimetric) - Webapp for converting texts with some system of measurement to another, such as imperial to metric.
 * [Brave Clojure Open Source](https://github.com/braveclojure/open-source) A site using re-frame, liberator, boot and more to display active github projects that powers [http://open-source.braveclojure.com](http://open-source.braveclojure.com).
 Based on re-frame `0.6.0`
-* [flux-challenge with re-frame](https://github.com/staltz/flux-challenge/tree/master/submissions/jelz) -  flux-challenge is "a frontend challenge to test UI architectures and solutions". re-frame `0.5.0`
+* [flux-challenge with re-frame](https://github.com/staltz/flux-challenge/tree/master/submissions/jelz) - "a frontend challenge to test UI architectures and solutions". re-frame `0.5.0`
 * [fractalify](https://github.com/madvas/fractalify/)  -
   An entertainment and educational webapp for creating & sharing fractal images that powers [fractalify.com](http://fractalify.com).
 Based on re-frame `0.4.1`
 * [Angular Phonecat tutorial in re-frame](http://dhruvp.github.io/2015/03/07/re-frame/) - A detailed step-by-step tutorial that ports the Angular Phonecat tutorial to re-frame.
 Based on re-frame `0.2.0`